cern-eos/eos/doc/configuration/lru.rst

 Engine
 ++++++
-The LRU engine is enabled/disabled by in the default space:
+The LRU engine has to be enabled/disabled in the default space only:

 .. code-block:: bash